car-r/astro-pickleball/src/pages/blog/is-my-pickleball-paddle-delaminated.md

 A delaminated pickleball paddle is one where the face or surface of the paddle has become detached from the core.
 As a paddle is used, its possible that the face can become “unglued” from its core and is now delaminated.
 Paddles that utilize a thermoformed manufacturing process appear to be the most impacted from recent claims of delamination.

 The thermoformed manufacturing process has become popular in recent years, especially as edgeless paddles became more popular.
-Delamination is a common manufacturing process that has been used for things like carbon fiber bike frames or car parts.
+Thermoforming is a common manufacturing process that has been used for things like carbon fiber bike frames or car parts.

 The process involves sealing the surface and core of the paddle with a piece of carbon fiber around the edge inside of a custom mold.
 The mold is put under high temperature and pressure that helps to bond the components together to create a strong and durable paddle.

 [![Video taking apart a thermoformed pickleball paddle](https://i3.ytimg.com/vi/Khs58jmj-aU/maxresdefault.jpg)](https://youtu.be/Khs58jmj-aU "Taking Apart a Thermoformed Pickleball Paddle")

 Unfortunately, a small percentage of thermoformed paddles that are popular among pro players are becoming delaminated during gameplay.
-Players are hitting harder and generating more spin than ever, and paddle durability is being put to the test.
+Players are hitting harder and generating more spin than ever, and <a href="/blog/how-long-do-pickleball-paddles-last">pickleball paddle durability</a> is being put to the test.

 ## How to check if your paddle is Delaminated